 First, you need to filter your list of emails to delete.
-Use the Search Mail bar to search for all messages you want to delete (by Unread status, by sender, etc.).
-Once the list populates, click the checkbox to select all emails and then click the trashcan icon to delete.
-A faster way is to use an inbox cleaning tool like Clean Email.
+Use the 'Search Mail' bar to search for all messages you want to delete (by Unread status, by sender, etc.).
+Once the list populates, click the checkbox to select all emails, and then click the trashcan icon to delete them.
+A quicker alternative is using an inbox cleaning tool like Clean Email.

-Type is:unread in your Search Mail bar at the top of your inbox, then click Enter.
-All unread emails will be displayed.
-To select them, click the checkbox at the top of the email list.
-You can now take bulk actions with the selected messages, including archive, delete, or mark as spam.
+Type is:unread in your 'Search Mail' bar at the top of your inbox and then press Enter.
+All unseen messages will be displayed.
+To select all unread emails in Gmail, mark the checkbox at the top of the email list.
+Now, you can take bulk actions with the selected messages, including archiving, deleting, or marking them as spam.